emresurmeli/AI-for-Web-Development-Students/README.md

 🔹 Experiment with **different GPTs** to see which one fits your needs.
 🔹 Try designing a **custom GPT** for a web development task.
 🔹 Practice writing **better prompts** and refining AI-generated code.

----

-**💡 Ready to level up your AI-assisted development skills?
-Start coding! 🚀**